-Located in Fort Smith, the Territorial Manager, Prevention and Preservation Services (TMPPS) reports to the Executive Director, Child, Family and Community Wellness and works as part of the Child, Family and Community Wellness Division (CFCW) of the NTHSSA.
-The TMPPS ensures effective coordination of services and proper service delivery in the prevention and preservation program areas of Child and Family Services (CFS) through regular liaison with regional NTHSSA leaders, Department of Health & Social Services (DHSS) staff, community leaders, and other government departments and non-governmental organizations (NGOs).
-The incumbent leads the expansion of universal prevention programs and family support services, and will also lead the implementation of a Family Preservation program along with reunification services for families with complex needs, trauma, those experiencing family violence, and who may be involved with the Child Protection System.
-As well, the incumbent ensures on-going monitoring and evaluation of prevention and preservation services delivery to ensure that services are culturally safe, responsive to the needs of families and communities, and are effective and iterative.
-This position provides direct supervision to the Healthy Family Program Supervisors and the Family Preservation Program Supervisor.
+Located in Yellowknife, the Territorial Manager, Healthy Family Program (TM-HFP) reports to the Executive Director, Child, Family and Community Wellness and works as part of the Child, Family and Community Wellness Division (CFCW) of the NTHSSA.
+The TM-HFP ensures effective coordination of services and delivery of trauma-informed, anti-racist and culturally safe early childhood family support and educational services through day-to-day oversight of the Healthy Family Program and through regular liaison with regional NTHSAA leaders, Department of Health & Social Services (DHSS) staff, community leaders, and other government departments and non-governmental organizations (NGOs).
+The incumbent leads the expansion of universal prevention programs and family support services and will also lead the implementation of the renewed Healthy Family Program.
+The incumbent also ensures on-going monitoring and evaluation of prevention and preservation services delivery to ensure that services are culturally safe, responsive to the needs of families and communities, and are effective and iterative.

-The TMPPS is responsible and accountable for ensuring that prevention and preservation services provided by the NTHSSA Child, Family and Community Wellness division meet the needs of client groups in accordance with the appropriate legislation, regulations and policies.
+The TM-HFP is responsible and accountable for ensuring that prevention services provided by the NTHSSA Child, Family and Community Wellness division meet the needs of client groups in accordance with the appropriate legislation, regulations and policies.
 This role will also focus on the analysis of problems and development of solutions, focusing on a proactive approach to Child and Family Services.